flutter/website/src/platform-integration/platform-channels.md

 Start by opening the Linux host portion of your Flutter app in the editor of your choice.
-The instructions below are for Visual Studio Code with the “C/C++” and “CMake” extensions installed, but can be adjusted for other IDEs.
+The instructions below are for Visual Studio Code with the "C/C++" and "CMake" extensions installed, but can be adjusted for other IDEs.

 1. Launch Visual Studio Code.